postgres-ai/docs/blog/20211221-dle-3-0-0-brings-ui-and-persistent-clones.md

 <li>Support of PostgreSQL 14</li>
 </ul>

-<p>Further we describe the most requested changes that were implemented in DLE 3.0 – all of them were created based on real-life user experience and invaluable feedback from the growing community of users and contributors.</p>"
+<p>Further, we discuss the most requested changes that were implemented in DLE 3.0 – all of them were created based on real-life user experience and invaluable feedback from the growing community of users and contributors.</p>"
 weight: 0
 image: /assets/thumbnails/dle-3.0-blog.png
 tags: